Member since 2017

 Multi-stakeholder working

-CoST brings together stakeholder groups with different perspectives and backgrounds from across government, private sector and civil society.
-Through each national programme’s Multi-Stakeholder Group (MSG), these entities can guide the delivery of CoST and pursue infrastructure transparency and accountability within a neutral forum.
+CoST brings together stakeholder groups with different perspectives and backgrounds from across government, the private sector, and civil society.
+Through each member’s Multi-Stakeholder Group, these entities can guide the delivery of CoST and pursue infrastructure transparency and accountability within a neutral forum.

-The CoST Costa Rica MSG provides leadership and direction over the initiative’s implementation.
-With representation from government, industry and civil society, the MSG brings stakeholders together to improve the value, efficiency and effectiveness of public infrastructure delivery.
+The CoST Costa Rica Multi-Stakeholder Group provides leadership and direction over the initiative’s implementation.
+With representation from government, the private sector, and civil society, the MSG brings stakeholders together to improve the value, efficiency, and effectiveness of public infrastructure delivery.

 The CoST Costa Rica MSG is comprised of representatives from: